-Wendy graduated Cum Laude from Wagner College (NY) with a BSEd and earned her MEd at Fairleigh Dickinson University (NJ) and MA in the Humanities at Kean University (NJ).
+Wendy graduated Cum Laude from Wagner College (NY) and earned her MA in English at Fairleigh Dickinson University (NJ) and MEd at Kean University (NJ).

-She has over 35 years teaching experience, including AP High School courses and eventually working directly with medical students, interns, residents and practicing physicians in patient-doctor communications, physical exam technique and clinical competency exams.
+She has over 35 years of relevant experience which includes teaching AP high school courses and working directly with medical students, interns, residents, practicing physicians, and related healthcare trainees teaching physician-patient communication skills, physical exam techniques, and clinical competency exams.
 She made the transition from academic to medical educator while serving as an admissions screener for the Internal Medicine Residency Program at Overlook Hospital (NJ).

-She has served on several key committees with the Society of Simulation in HealthCare (SSIH) as well as having a leadership position on the Board of Directors and Chair of the Standards of Practice Committee of ASPE (Association of Standardized Patient Educators).
+Wendy has served on several key committees with the Society of Simulation in HealthCare (SSIH) and took a leadership position on the Board of Directors and Chair of the Standards of Practice Committee of ASPE (Association of Standardized Patient Educators).

 Wendy‘s experience includes several years in a leadership role in the development and implementation of standardized patient methodology.
 For over 20 years she was Assistant Professor of Medicine and Director of the Standardized Patient Program at UMASS Medical School (MA).

-During that time, she also served on the Test Development Committee for the NBME as a contributor in the development of pilot cases for the new USMLE Step2 CS exam.
+During that time, she also served on the Test Development Committee for the NBME as a case developer for the USMLE Step 2 CS exam.